envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | `oidc` _[OIDC](#oidc)_ | OIDC defines the configuration for the OpenID Connect (OIDC) authentication. |

 #### ServiceExternalTrafficPolicy

 _Underlying type:_ `string`

-ServiceExternalTrafficPolicy string describes external traffic policies for a service
+ServiceExternalTrafficPolicy describes how nodes distribute service traffic they receive on one of the Service's "externally-facing" addresses (NodePorts, ExternalIPs, and LoadBalancer IPs.

 _Appears in:_
 - [KubernetesServiceSpec](#kubernetesservicespec)

 #### ServiceType